Tell us what kind of legal help you need and get quotes from local lawyers.

 Connect your case with local attorneys who are qualified to help you.

 Every legal need is unique; describe yours and find a lawyer that fits you and your case.

-I have been practicing law for 29 years.
-I work primarily in bankruptcy, bankruptcy litigation, commercial and civil litigation, guardianship, and family law.
-I have four children and own my own business.
+I have been practicing law now for more than 30 years.
+I work primarily in bankruptcy, bankruptcy litigation, guardianship and probate litigation, uncontested guardianship, commercial and civil litigation, appeals, and occasionally family law.
+I v...

 If you file a lawsuit and lose the case, you can appeal the decision to the next highest court, which is called the appellate court.
 Appellate lawyers often specialize in arguing appeals; that is, they specialize in arguing why the decision of the lower court was wrong (or why it was right, for the party that won).
 Appellate attorneys specialize in appeals because they understand the specific and detailed rules that must be followed.
 It is possible to lose an appeal on technicalities, even when the law is on your side.
 If you want to appeal the outcome of the trial court, or if you need to argue against another person's appeal, you should work with an appellate attorney.